sushiroll4093/clone/Production-Start.md

 Cache configuration
 ========

 Canvas supports two different methods of caching: Memcache and redis.
+However, there are some features of Canvas that require redis to use, such as OAuth2, so it's recommended that you use redis for caching as well to keep things simple.

 Below are instructions for setting up redis.

-Note: With the introduction of OAuth2 into Canvas, setting up redis is a requirement.
-Delegated authentication through OAuth2 will not function without it.

 Redis
 ----

-Required version: redis 2.2.x.
+Required version: redis 2.2.x or above. redis 2.6 has been confirmed to work.

 If you're using Homebrew on Mac OS X, you can install redis by running the command: `brew install redis`.